couchbase/go-slab/README.md

   online game may initially fit fine into a 1K slab class, but start getting larger than 1K as players acquire more inventory.
   Meanwhile, most of the slab memory is "stuck" in the 1K slab class when it's now needed in the 2K slab class.
+The chainability features of go-slab, of note, should also be considered in these cases.